 Women should also be encouraged to do a breast self-examination (or "be breast aware") since that is how cancers are often detected in dense breasts.
-Women with dense breasts are significantly more likely to be diagnosed with an interval cancer (a cancer detected as a lump between screenings)24.
-Women who are unaware of the risks can have a false sense of security after a normal mammogram and may not bother with self-exam or may even ignore a breast cancer symptom since they had a "normal" mammogram.
+Women with dense breasts are significantly more likely to be diagnosed with an interval cancer (a cancer detected as a lump between screenings) (24).

+Women who are unaware of the risks can have a false sense of security after a normal mammogram and may not bother with self-exam or may even ignore a breast cancer symptom because of a normal mammogram.